Minami189/LawBot/README.md

 type composer update, wait for it to finish

-type composer install and hit enter (composer require) wait for it to finish
+type composer install and hit enter wait for it to finish